 To become an expert we need to accept the following:

-- We learned denial in childhood to survive
+- Learned denial in childhood to survive

-- We adapted false personas to create attachment.
+- Adapted false personas to create attachment.

-- We self-victimize to get our power back
+- Self-victimize to get our power back

-We know we have recovered when we can laugh at ourselves, laugh at our perfect imperfections and share them openly with others.
+We know we have recovered when we can laugh at ourselves.
+Laugh at our perfect imperfections and share them openly with others.
 If you need help learning how to do that here are some suggestions:

 1- Take my free masterclass, ‘Your Journey to Emotional Mastery’